martmannupb/AmoebotSim-2.0/Documentation/user_guide/dev/demo.md

 We want the leader particle to decide randomly whether or not the system should move in each simulation round.
 For now, we will simulate a coin toss for the random decision.
 Unity's `Random.Range(float min, float max)` method returns a uniformly random value between `min` and `max`, which means that the probability of a value in the range $[0,1]$ being less than $0.5$ will be $0.5$.
+There are other ways to simulate a coin toss, but this approach allows us to change the movement probability later.
 Because the leader should send a beep when it decides to move, it makes sense to put this code into the beep activation method:
 ```csharp
 public override void ActivateBeep()